Passport to English Logo

 5. They/sleep

-Now write the sentences in the negative in the present continuous.
+Now write negative sentences in the present continuous tense.

-Write the verb with a contraction as in the example.
+Write the verbs with a contraction like the example.

 example